Advertising: Score hair cream CSP

 9) What representation of sexuality can be found in the advert and why might this link to the 1967 decriminalisation of homosexuality (historical and cultural context)?

 The advert constructs an exaggerated display of heterosexual masculinity, with the male figure surrounded by sexually available women.
-This hyper-heterosexual representation may reflect cultural anxieties around masculinity, particularly in the context of the 1967 partial decriminalisation of homosexuality in Britain.
+This hyper heterosexual representation may reflect cultural anxieties around masculinity, particularly in the context of the 1967 partial decriminalisation of homosexuality in Britain.
 By emphasising dominance, strength and heterosexual desire, the advert reassures male audiences of their “real man” identity, reinforcing traditional gender norms during a period of social change

 10) How does the advert reflect Britain's colonial past - another important historical and cultural context?

-The jungle setting and imagery can be interpreted through post-colonial theory, particularly the ideas of cultural dominance.
+The jungle setting and imagery can be interpreted through postcolonial theory, particularly the ideas of cultural dominance.
 The white male figure is represented as a heroic hunter or leader in an exotic environment, reflecting colonial narratives where Western men conquer and control foreign landscapes.
 This reinforces the ideology of Western superiority and imperial power, suggesting that despite the decline of the British Empire, colonial values continued to be reproduced through media representations

 Wider reading